JigsawStack/translation-widget/README.md

 https://github.com/user-attachments/assets/b182020b-8990-4d7a-8280-6e751e8c0d5f

 > ⚠️ **Important**: Make sure to use a **public key** from your JigsawStack dashboard with translation capabilities enabled.
-This ensures secure usage and proper access to translation features.
+This ensures secure usage and proper access to translation features only.

 <br>